KoicsD/CharliesAngels/TaskDescription/OrdersWeek5.md

 # What we have done

-Our work can be fing under tag [*Week5B*](https://github.com/KoicsD/CharliesAngels/tree/Week5B) with date 16th Nov.
-We had 7 days for work instead os 5, as there was not enough time for listening to all the SCRUM-groups on Friday that week -- fortunatelly, as we needed this extra time.
+Our work can be find under tag [*Week5B*](https://github.com/KoicsD/CharliesAngels/tree/Week5B) with date 16th Nov.
+We had 7 days for work instead of 5, as there was not enough time for listening to all the SCRUM-groups on Friday that week -- fortunatelly, as we needed this extra time.
 As I had a lot of idea about arranging and refactoring our code, I created some branches outside [*master*](https://github.com/KoicsD/CharliesAngels/tree/master) for experimental purposes.
 You can read about them [here](https://github.com/KoicsD/CharliesAngels/blob/master/TaskDescription/OutsideMaster.md).